staticli/staticli/docs/README.md

 `staticli github-release` for releasing something to github (see the Makefile for how this is used, it's probably not that helpful except for releasing new versions of staticli)

 You can also see what version of staticli you are running with `staticli version` which will also tell you about any available updates if you are online.
 If there are available updates you can get the latest version with `staticli update`.
+You can also use `staticli update` to update all of the local Docker images that Staticli uses by passing in `-i`.

 See this [asciicast](https://asciinema.org/a/159884) to see proselint being used for the first time.